the CNA salary: 3 Types of CNAs with big salary – Which One Are You?

 How to Negotiate a Higher Salary as a CNA

-While working in high-paying CNA roles is one way to increase your earnings, negotiating your salary is another important step.
+While working in high-paying CNA roles is one way to increase your earnings, negotiating your salary is another crucial step.
 Here are some strategies to help you successfully negotiate a better wage:

 1. Research the Average Salary